lokendra-ss-18283/mcp-connector/README.md

 ## Authentication Flow

 - When authentication is required, MCP Connector will:
-  - Show a native OS dialog (macOS, Windows, Linux) to guide you through OAuth.
+  - Show a native OS dialog/notification (macOS, Windows, Linux) to guide you through OAuth.
   - Open the browser automatically or copy the OAuth URL to your clipboard.
   - Wait for authentication to complete (timeout: 5 minutes).
   - Store tokens securely in `~/.mcp-connector/{server_hash}/`.
+  - Local Authentication Server will close 5 seconds after successful OAuth.
+  - MCP Connector currently implements an automatic retry mechanism:
+    - If a 401 Unauthorized error is encountered, the connector will retry the request up to 3 times before failing.

 ---

 ## Cleanup Logic

 On process exit (`SIGINT`, `SIGTERM`), MCP Connector will:

 - 🛑 Close all proxy transports.
 - 🧹 Clean up pending initialization errors.
 - 🗑️ Clear global state stores.